 If you’re trying to determine if a prospective property would make a good fix-and-flip project, the 70% rule is definitely a tool to keep in your back pocket.
 However, as discussed, each market and each property has its own set of challenges and unique qualities that make it essential to seek additional guidance before making your purchase.

 Ready to apply for a fix-and-flip loan from Anchor Loans?
 Check out this helpful article on how to get approved.

-If you are seeking guidance as you prepare to go down the fix-and-flip road, we encourage you to contact the experts at Anchor Loans.
+If you are seeking guidance as you go down the fix-and-flip road, we encourage you to contact the experts at Anchor Loans.
 We’re here to answer any and all of your questions, and we look forward to hearing from you soon.